accessun/blog/_posts/What-the-heck-is-the-volatile-keyword-and-why-use-it.md

 }
 ```

 If one compiles and then runs this piece of code, most likely that it will terminated successfully.
 The READ-THREAD keeps executing the while loop if the `stop` is `false`.
-When the WRITE-THREAD sets the `stop` to `true`, the READ-THREAD should terminates immediately.
+When the WRITE-THREAD sets the `stop` to `true`, the READ-THREAD should terminate immediately.
 Another possible executing process is that the `stop` is set to `true` even before the execution of READ-THREAD.
 It seems that this piece of code will never cause any trouble the programmer.
 However, in some rare cases, the program never terminates.
-So what causes this unexpected result?
+What causes this unexpected result?

 To make the problem more prominent, one can make the WRITE-THREAD sleep for a while before execute the `stop = true;` statement.
-So the code of WRITE-THREAD becomes:
+Then the code of WRITE-THREAD becomes:

 ```java
 new Thread(new Runnable() {